HappyJoo/LeetCodegarbage/README.md

 # hello-world
-hello, myself.
-i want to be happy everyday.
+Hello, there you here~

+This is a little repository that i used to save some code.

+Most of them should be found at [LeetCode](www.leetcode.com)

+Have a good life~